Ghost Shrimp Care Guide: Diet, Breeding and Tank Mates

 Ghost Shrimp Care and Tank Requirements

 It is important to make the conditions of the aquarium suitable for the species you are putting into it.
-If we talk about the origin of the Shrimp it is usually found living in the lakes or rivers with flowing water, fine sediment, and lots of places to hide.
+If we talk about the origin of the Shrimp, it is usually found living in lakes or rivers with flowing water, fine sediment, and lots of places to hide.

 How to take care of ghost shrimp?

-The tank size of 5 gallons is more than enough, given their smaller size.
-It is safe to keep 3 or 4 shrimps per gallon, and as a beginner, you should start with a small number only.
-The capacity can vary depending upon the number of other fish species in the aquarium.
+Given their smaller size, a tank size of 5 gallons is more than enough.
+It is safe to keep 3 or 4 shrimp per gallon, and as a beginner, you should start with a small number only.
+The capacity can vary depending on the number of other fish species in the aquarium.

-To make the tank conditions ideal for the shrimps, make sure you put as many plants and crevices as possible.
-The plants should be live, and you can choose the plant between Cabomba, Hornwort, and Java Moss.
+To make the tank conditions ideal for the shrimp, add as many plants and crevices as possible.
+The plants should be live, and you can choose from Cabomba, Hornwort, and Java Moss.

-Also, make sure these plants are easy to maintain as their debris can become an additional food source for the Ghost Shrimp.
-The hardy plant will be able to take any nibbling from the shrimps and also help them tidying up the place.
+Also, make sure these plants are easy to maintain, as their debris can become an additional food source for the Ghost Shrimp.
+The hardy plant will be able to take any nibbling from the shrimp and also help them tidy up the place.

-These plants and crevices not only enhance the beauty of the tank but also makes a great place for the shrimps to hide.
-They can get harassed during the molting period.
+These plants and crevices not only enhance the beauty of the tank but also provide a great place for the shrimp to hide.
+However, they can be harassed during the molting period.

 These bottom dwellers spend most of their time on the sediment.
-So, it is important to choose sand or fine quality gravels to reduce the chance of damaging their sensitive antennae.
-The fine quality gravels also help to sediment food on the surface and prevent it from sinking to the bottom of the tank.
+So, it is important to choose sand or fine-quality gravel to reduce the chance of damaging their sensitive antennae.
+The fine-quality gravels also help to sediment food on the surface and prevent it from sinking to the bottom of the tank.

-The Ghost Shrimp can survive most of the water conditions, but increasing water temperature can cause stress in them.
-For their better growth and keeping them active, make sure the conditions are consistent, and there is a flow in water, as well.
+The Ghost Shrimp can survive most water conditions, but increasing water temperature can cause stress.
+For better growth and to keep them active, make sure the conditions are consistent and there is a flow in the water.
 The air pump or filter outlet can easily generate the flow.

-The Glass Shrimp can help keep the tank look tidy, but still, you have to change the water.
-The dirty tank and filters can increase the level of ammonia, nitrite, and nitrate in the tank.
+The Glass Shrimp can help keep the tank looking tidy, but you still have to change the water.
+A dirty tank and filters can increase the level of ammonia, nitrite, and nitrate in the tank.
 These chemicals are harmful to the fish, so make sure the level of these toxins is low.
 Avoid overfeeding and overstocking as well.

-Nitrate is less toxic, and regular water change will help in keeping the level low.
-If you are keeping the Ghost Shrimp as a feeder fish, then you can keep it in a simple tank like the breeding tank.
+Nitrate is less toxic, and regular water changes will help keep the level low.
+If you are keeping the Ghost Shrimp as a feeder fish, you can keep it in a simple tank like the breeding tank.
 Make sure the water is moving and changing.

 Ghost Shrimp Diet and Feeding

 Keeping and feeding Ghost Shrimp is easy.
 Do shrimp clean tanks?
-Yes, they mostly feed on the plant detritus, algae, and left-over food from the other fishes.
-It makes them keep the tank clean.
+Yes, they mostly feed on plant detritus, algae, and leftover food from the other fish, which helps them keep the tank clean.

 What do ghost shrimp eat?

 They are active eaters and will most likely consume everything you feed them.
-As a supplement, you can also add algae wafers, flakes, and pellets in their diet.
+As a supplement, you can also add algae wafers, flakes, and pellets to their diet.

-Feeding pellets on the surface of the water and watching the Shrimp come up to fetch it can be entertaining to watch.
-But, with the middle swimmers, there is a possibility they won’t get any.
-So, if you have a tall tank, make sure to sink the algae pellets for the shrimps.
+Feeding pellets on the surface of the water and watching the Shrimp come up to fetch them can be entertaining.
+But with the middle swimmers, there is a possibility they won’t get any.
+So, if you have a tall tank, make sure to sink the algae pellets for the shrimp.

 One algae pellet is more than enough for the tank full of shrimps.
-But if you increase the quantity, the risk of overfeeding will increase as well.
+But if you increase the quantity, the risk of overfeeding will also increase.

 With the food mentioned above, adding calcium supplements will help in the better growth of their shell.

-Many medicines contain Copper, which is toxic for shrimps and should not be introduced in the tank at any cost.
-Always check the ingredients of medicine before adding it into the tank.
+Many medicines contain Copper, which is toxic to shrimp and should not be introduced into the tank at any cost.
+Always check the ingredients of the medicine before adding it to the tank.

 Ghost Shrimp Tank Mates